solidjs-community/solid-primitives/packages/event-listener/README.md

 1.4.3

-Allow listening to multiple event types with a single `createEventListener` | `createEventSignal`
+Allow listening to multiple event types with a single `createEventListener` | `createEventSignal`.
+Removed option to pass a reactive signal as options.

 </details>